Olympus E-P1 vs Panasonic FZ2000

 It is notable that the FZ2000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-P1 does not offer wifi capability.
+In contrast, the E-P1 does not provide wifi capability.

 The FZ2000 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the E-P1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Panasonic FZ2000 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P1 and the Panasonic FZ2000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.